Incremental encoder: Triggered sampling

-In some cases the computer may not be able to programatically (via programmed I/O) acquire position information with adequate timing precision.
+In some cases the computer may not be able to programmatically (via programmed I/O) acquire position information with adequate timing precision.
 For example, the computer may be unable to demand samples on a timely periodic schedule (e.g., for speed measurement) due to software timing variability.
 Also, in some applications it is necessary to demand samples upon the occurrence of external events, and the computer may be unable to do so in a timely manner.
 At higher encoder speeds and resolutions, position measurement errors can occur even when interrupts are used to demand samples, because the encoder may move between the time the IRQ is signaled and the sample demand is issued by the interrupt handler.

-To overcome this limitation, it is common for an incremental encoder interface to implement hardware-triggered sampling, which enables it to sample the position counter at precisely-controlled times as dictated by a trigger input signal.
+To overcome this limitation, it is common for an incremental encoder interface to implement hardware-triggered sampling, which enables it to sample the position counter at precisely controlled times as dictated by a trigger input signal.
 This is important when the position must be sampled at particular times or in response to physical events, and essential in applications such as multi-axis motion control and CMM, in which the position counters of multiple encoder interfaces (one per axis) must be simultaneously sampled.

 In many applications the computer must know precisely when each sample was acquired and, if the interface has multiple trigger inputs, which signal triggered the sample acquisition.
 To satisfy these requirements, the interface typically will include a timestamp and trigger information in every sample.